 Navy Medicine is proud to have current medical officers serving in the White House Medical Unit, Congress, and the Centers for Disease Control (CDC).
 Navy Medicine has also been a successful pipeline for the Astronaut program.
-Medical Officers who earn a Global Health Engagement (GHE) qualification can also be selected to serve as health advisors to various international organizations including NATO or as Health Attaches to US Embassies around the world (including Vietnam, Hungary, and New Zealand).
+Medical Officers who earn a Global Health Engagement (GHE) qualification can also be selected to serve as health advisors to various international organizations like NATO.
 There are also opportunities with our Nation's most elite operational units.